India

 Foreign nationals working in India are also required to make these payments, unless they come from one of a select group of countries that have bilateral social security agreements with India.

-In 2017, the statutory length of paid maternity leave was increased to 26 weeks, but reduced to the previous level of 12 weeks for women who already have at least two surviving children.
-All maternity leave is paid at full salary.
+Maternity leave is 26 weeks for a first or second child, and 12 weeks for any further children a mother has; employers cover full salary during this time.
 India does not oblige employers to provide paid paternity leave; at the time of writing, only male government employees are entitled to 15 days of paid leave.
 Similarly, there is no provision for any additional parental leave.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.